carriegale2710/employee-creator/README.md

 ### 06/07/2025 - 07/07/2025 Testing setup

 - Created simple HomeController and tested app runs in localhost:8080 browser
+- Installs `spring-boot-starter-test dependency` which includes JUnit, Mockito, and other useful testing libraries.
+- Installs dependency for H2 database for testing with separate db - avoid breaking from actual DB.

 ### In progress

-- Installs `spring-boot-starter-test dependency` which includes JUnit, Mockito, and other useful testing libraries.
+- ## Installs Rest Assured Library for writing automated test that send requests during testing.

 ### Sprint